 The verifier sends a VC with a CAdES signature to be validated, and the API provides the validation result.

 These three steps above are the main functionalities developed for the eIDAS Bridge project, and the interoperability of VC signed with our implementation and other providers was proven successful.
-For that reason, we have included this code in our VIDchain API to provide our users the ability to use their certificates to issue VCs and validate VPs containing QEC signatures.
+For that reason, we have included this code in our VIDidentity API to provide our users the ability to use their certificates to issue VCs and validate VPs containing QEC signatures.

 Current status

-Since the project finished at the end of June 2021, VIDchain API has taken the open-source implementation and evolved to provide an improved and professionally supported service based on the eIDAS Bridge and with more security for end users.
+Since the project finished at the end of June 2021, VIDidentity API has taken the open-source implementation and evolved to provide an improved and professionally supported service based on the eIDAS Bridge and with more security for end users.

 Validated ID offers eIDAS Bridge-based solutions to help issuers and verifiers use this innovative solution that fills the gap between certificates and SSI while this last emerges.
-VIDchain API offers these endpoints shown above as an entity-authenticated service.
+VIDidentity API offers these endpoints shown above as an entity-authenticated service.
 It is currently working on providing new features, such as support for HSMs and integration with external Certification Authorities (CAs).

 eIDAS Bridge and Business Process Value